Momentum transfer models of interacting dark energy: Conclusions

 \section{Conclusions}

 In this paper we have explored models of interacting dark energy with pure momentum exchange.
 We have tested their viability when they are compared to data from early and late time cosmological probes using a modified version of \CLASS and \MontePython.
 We found that they are competitive with the cosmological standard model $\Lambda$CDM, even obtaining significantly better fits when certain data sets are included.
+However, we should note that the best way to compare different models is using the Bayesian evidence approach.
+We will employ a full model selection analysis based on the Bayesian evidence in future work.

 Looking to the future, there is still much to learn about interacting dark energy models.
-Current and forthcoming experiments such as the Dark Energy Spectroscopic Instrument (DESI)\footnote{\url{https://www.desi.lbl.gov/}}~\cite{Aghamousa:2016zmz}, Euclid\footnote{\url{http://euclid-ec.org}}~\cite{Blanchard:2019oqi,Laureijs:2011gra}, the Nancy Grace Roman Space Telescope\footnote{\url{https://www.nasa.gov/roman}}~\cite{spergel2015wide}, and the Vera C. Rubin Observatory’s Legacy Survey of Space and Time (LSST)\footnote{\url{https://www.lsst.org/}}~\cite{Mandelbaum:2018ouv} will test these models in greater detail and forecasting this is a valuable process (see e.g. \cite{Amendola_2012, Figueruelo:2021elm,Carrilho:2021hly}).
+Current and forthcoming experiments such as the Dark Energy Spectroscopic Instrument (DESI)\footnote{\url{https://www.desi.lbl.gov/}}~\cite{Aghamousa:2016zmz}, Euclid\footnote{\url{http://euclid-ec.org}}~\cite{Blanchard:2019oqi,Laureijs:2011gra}, the Nancy Grace Roman Space Telescope\footnote{\url{https://www.nasa.gov/roman}}~\cite{spergel2015wide}, and the Vera C. Rubin Observatory’s Legacy Survey of Space and Time (LSST)\footnote{\url{https://www.lsst.org/}}~\cite{Mandelbaum:2018ouv} will test these models in greater detail and forecasting this is a valuable process (see e.g. \cite{Amendola_2012, Figueruelo:2021elm,Carrilho_2021}).
 We only consider models with time-independent couplings in this paper, but there is no obvious physical reason why this would be the case.
 In addition to studying models with a parameterised coupling (possibly similar to a $w_0$, $w_a$ parameterisation commonly used to study a dynamical equation of state), one could employ reconstruction techniques such as the ones used in \cite{Hogg:2020rdp, Crittenden:2011aa}, to explore how the coupling could evolve with time in a very general way.
 Finally, there has been little work looking at the micro-physics of IDE models.
 In general one would expect the introduction of the coupling to DM to introduce large corrections to the DE field, possibly disrupting its ability to cause the accelerated expansion.
 Momentum only models would likely not have this problem and investigating this in a general and rigorous way is the subject of future work.